Runbook/runbook/INSTALLWithDocker.md

-This guide will walk you through installing and launching Runbook with Vagrant and Docker.
-The benefit of this setup vs. the normal installation is that you can quickly setup and destroy an isolated Runbook environment as needed with only a few commands.
+This guide will walk you through installing and launching of Runbook with Vagrant and Docker.
+The benefit of this setup vs. the normal installation is once setup, you can quickly setup and destroy an isolated Runbook environment as needed with only a few commands.

-The Vagrant setup in this guide is optional, however you will need to have an environment that supports both Docker and Fig for the docker setup.
+The Vagrant setup in this guide is optional; however you will need to have an environment that supports both Docker and Fig for the docker setup.

 ## Vagrant